 Topic targeting is a method used to get your display ads to show to audiences that are already on the subject (topic) that pertains to your ad.
 Topic targeting shows your ads on the Google Display Network to customers on apps, websites or video networks that they’re already viewing.

 Website placements allow for targeting specific platforms on the Google Display Network.
 A placement can be on a website, on a mobile app, within a video or even on an individual ad unit.
-Website placements means you’ve chosen or ‘targeted’ certain websites for your ad to display, this gives you complete control over where your ad is shown, similar to targeted keywords.
+Website placements mean you’ve chosen or ‘targeted’ certain websites for your ad to display, this gives you complete control over where your ad is shown, similar to targeted keywords.

 Examples of Display Ads

-Using displays ads the right way starts with considering the platform in which you plan to promote your product or brand, first.
-It’s the art of blending in AND standing out.
+Using displays ads the right way starts with considering the platform in which you plan to promote your product or brand first.
+It’s the art of blending in and standing out.
 The best examples of display advertising grab a user’s attention through real pictures, real products, real people, captivating images, impressive design elements, contrasting colours and even the use of negative space.
 The most compelling and engaging ads use these elements and are all examples of display advertising that capture attention and evoke emotions.

-Native Ads are another type of display ad, but in a nutshell, native ads are built to blend in.
+Native ads are another type of display ad, but in a nutshell, native ads are built to blend in.
 Native ads look incredibly authentic.
 So authentic in fact that they are required to write ‘sponsored’ somewhere within their own copy—they’re that good.
 Display ads can sometimes be content marketing, too, which would include things like blogs, whitepapers, articles and even reviews.